Spycsh/hesse/README.md

 A temporal graph library based on Flink Stateful Functions

-## Already Done

-- [x] Architecture design and Docker environment
-- [x] Kafka Graph Ingress and Query Ingress Stream
-- [x] Connected Component, Strongly Connected Component, GNNSampling algorithms based on Graph Traversal
-- [x] A basic non-benchmarking storage paradigm using TreeMap with persistence
-- [x] Query support for three algorithms on arbitrary time windows
-- [x] Query cache
-- [x] Time calculation for query
-- [x] User-configurable Implementation of different storage paradigms
-- [x] Performance benchmarking for different storage paradigms
-- [x] Measurement of time for queries of three algorithms
-- [x] add Logger and set logger level to eliminate the effect of print statements on time measurement
-- [x] Measurement of time for ingestion of edges
-- [x] Break storage TreeMap buckets into different ValueSpecs and see the performances
-- [x] Query Concurrency investigation on different concurrent applications
-- [x] Support of Single-Source-Shortest-Path algorithm and PageRank
-- [x] Micro-benchmarking and Macro-benchmarking on different datasets

-## TODO

-- [ ] Exploration of remote and local Statefun
-- [ ] LRU cache of query and vertex state
-- [ ] Performance benchmarking compared with other temporal graph engines

 ## Features

-This project aims to build a best-effort event-driven distributed temporal graph analytics library on top of [Flink Stateful Functions](https://nightlies.apache.org/flink/flink-statefun-docs-stable/).
+This project aims to build an event-driven distributed temporal graph analytics library on top of [Flink Stateful Functions](https://nightlies.apache.org/flink/flink-statefun-docs-stable/).
 It provides efficient storage of temporal graphs and supports different types of concurrent queries on different graph algorithms in arbitrary event-time windows.
 The support of arbitrary event-time window query means that Hesse will recover the graph state by applying all the activities in the event-time window for temporal queries of different applications.